Defining student and academic statuses

 Admin Panel → Workflow → Tiers

-Here, you’ll see a complete list of existing tiers with:
+Here, you’ll see a complete list of existing tier reports with:

 • Number of tiers inside it